-This medium may be in any one of the physical states such as solid, liquid vapor and gaseous.
-For example, in Steam Power Plant, water vapors used as Thermodynamic Medium whereas, in Ice Plant, Ammonia or Freon used as working substance.
+This medium may be in any one of the physical states such as solid, liquid vapour and gaseous.
+For example, in Steam Power Plant, water vapours used as Thermodynamic Medium whereas, in Ice Plant, Ammonia or Freon used as working substance.

 A Thermodynamic System is a specific portion of matter, with definite boundary on which our attention is focused.

 The system boundary may be real, imaginary, fixed or deformable.
-Everything outside the system which has a direct bearing on its behavior is known as surroundings.
+Everything outside the system which has a direct bearing on its behaviour is known as surroundings.

 There are three main types of system.

 A) Isolated System

 In this system, both energy and mass cannot exchange with its surroundings.

 In this system, transfer of energy takes place but the transfer of mass does not take place.

 C) Open System